atalyaro/my-task-board/README.md

 # My Task Board
 A task board for daily missons.

-Made up of form and tasks board.
+theres a task form to fill tasks and a check box.

-There is limit to choose a task date from the past.
+you can not choose a task date that has already past, only future dates can be chosen.

-When refreshing the web the tasks saves by Local Storage.
+When refreshing the website the taskas will be saved by loacl storage.

 Front: HTML